Ivy Wallace: Return from retirement

 In 1967, her husband died suddenly leaving Ivy heartbroken.
 She closed her studio, too consumed with grief to continue something that had meant so much to them both.
 Eventually in 1994, spurred on by decades of letters and pleas from fans now grown up and wishing to share Pookie with their own children, Ivy and her daughters relaunched Pookie Productions Ltd, and republished her books which once again became international bestsellers.

-The Animal Shelf, animated by award-winning Cosgrove Hall Films, was a Children's BAFTA-nominated TV series on CITV, running to 52 episodes and broadcast in over 50 countries.
+The Animal Shelf, animated by award-winning Cosgrove Hall Films, was a Children's BAFTA-nominated TV series on CITV, running to 52 episodes and broadcast in over 58 countries.
 In 1997 Ivy was the subject of the BBC Scotland documentary “Pookie Flies Again”.
 An exhibition of her life and work 'The Magical World of Pookie and The Animal Shelf' toured the UK from 1997 until 2000.

-Ivy retired at 85 and enjoyed spending time with her family and dogs and tending her beloved garden.
+Ivy retired aged 85 and enjoyed spending time with her family and dogs and tending her beloved garden.
 She remained at her home near Biggar until 2002 when she moved to Auchlochan Garden Village where she died peacefully in her sleep at the age of 90.

 Pookie Productions Ltd is the copyright holder and worldwide licensing agent for Ivy Wallace's work including the Pookie series and The Animal Shelf series of children's books.
 Today vintage copies of Ivy's books as well as the more recently published editions are regarded as highly collectable.